PaLucena/PaLucena/README.md

 <ul>
   My name is Pablo, I'm an FullStack Developer & advanced student at 42 Málaga.
 I'm fascinated with Web Development, Graphics develpoment and IoT.
 Currently I'm developing a web application for 42 Málaga.
 Why don't you check out my <a href="https://PaLucena.github.io">portfolio</a>?
   <br><br>
-  When I'm not immersed in the world of coding, you’ll likely find me breaking a sweat at the gym, diving into the pages of an epic fantasy novel, or exploring the fascinating horizons of emerging technologies.
+  When I'm not immersed in the world of coding, you’ll likely find me climbing a wall, breaking a sweat at the gym, diving into the pages of an epic fantasy novel, or exploring the fascinating horizons of emerging technologies.
 </ul>

 <br>